Chart Color Schemes

 AreaSearch assessment indicates Dapto - Avondale faces employment challenges relative to the majority of Australian markets

-Key industries of employment include health care & social assistance, construction, and retail trade.
-However, agriculture, forestry & fishing is under-represented at 0.5%, compared to 5.3% in Rest of NSW.
-Employment opportunities locally may be limited as indicated by Census data.
-Between June 2024 and June 2025, employment levels increased by 0.3% while labour force grew by 0.6%, causing unemployment to rise by 0.3 percentage points.
-In contrast, Rest of NSW saw employment decline by 0.1%, labour force growth of 0.3%, and unemployment rose by 0.4 percentage points.
-State-level data for NSW as of Sep-25 shows employment contracted by 0.41% with an unemployment rate of 4.3%.
-Nationally, the unemployment rate is 4.5% with employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dapto-Avondale's employment mix suggests local growth of approximately 6.5% over five years and 13.7% over ten years.
+Key industries include health care & social assistance, construction, and retail trade.
+Agriculture, forestry & fishing is under-represented at 0.5%, compared to 5.3% in Rest of NSW.
+Employment opportunities locally appear limited based on Census working population vs resident population count.
+Between June 2024 and June 2025, employment levels increased by 0.3% while labour force grew by 0.6%, causing unemployment rate to rise by 0.3 percentage points.
+Rest of NSW recorded employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion by 6.6% over five years and 13.7% over ten years, but industry-specific projections vary significantly.
+Applying these projections to Dapto - Avondale's employment mix suggests local growth of approximately 6.5% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment